RachelCarroll2018/Credit-Card-Transactions-using-SQL/README.md

 * The two most important customers of the firm may have been hacked.
 Verify if there are any fraudulent transactions in their history.
 For privacy reasons, you only know that their cardholder IDs are 2 and 18.

-  * Using hvPlot, create a line plot representing the time series of transactions over the course of the year for each cardholder separately.
+  * Using hvPlot, create a line plot representing the time series of transactions over the course of the year for each cardholder separately
+  *
   ![2](https://user-images.githubusercontent.com/98990090/169658557-2493c101-d6e5-4fe7-83e1-4ecbc0a33ec6.png)
   ![18](https://user-images.githubusercontent.com/98990090/169658559-eee2ec26-019f-41b9-b44a-7fb98928d0d8.png)